MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 ---
 permalink: /
 title: "Weiqi Wang 王伟琪 Mighty"
 excerpt: "About me"
 author_profile: true
 redirect_from:

 - /about/
 - /about.html

 ---

 ## About me

 Hi there!
 Welcome to my personal homepage.
-I'm an incoming Ph.D.
+I'm a first year Ph.D.
 Student at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) supervised by [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
-My research interest lies in the field of commonsense reasoning and natural language processing.
 I received my bachelor degree in Computer Science and Mathematics from the same institution, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

-This webpage is last updated on **2022/8/9**.
+This webpage is last updated on **2022/8/27**.

 ## Research Interest

-I'm mainly interested in the research of Natural Language Processing, with a special interest in commonsense reasoning.
+I'm mainly interested in the research of Natural Language Processing, with a special interest in commonsense reasoning and eventuality conceptualization.

-[//]: # (I also participated researches in data mining with the combination of other field's knowledge such as environment and energy.)

-[//]: # (In general, I'm aspired to answer the following questions: How can we build deep learning models to)

-[//]: # (efficiently and accurately learn the commonsense knowledge from large corpus?
-How can machine learning models learn the)

-[//]: # (commonsense related information or attributes behind?
-What additional information should we provide to deep learning)

-[//]: # (models for them to capture the commonsense knowledge?
-What is the ultimate way to realize understanding human language)

-[//]: # (by machine?)

 ## Education